 Morgan County Rural Electric Association is proud to offer Lineworker Scholarships to assist individuals in establishing a career in the power industry.
 The $5,000 Lineworker Scholarship(s) will be awarded to applicants selected by the Lineworker Scholarship Committee.

-Qualified applicants must reside within the boundaries of Morgan County REA’s service area, and is attending or will attend an approved lineworker training program as a full-time student.
+Qualified applicants must reside within the boundaries of Morgan County REA’s service area, and be attending or plan to attend an approved lineworker training program as a full-time student.
 MCREA’s service area boundary in northeastern Colorado includes all of Morgan County and portions of Logan, Weld, Adams, Arapahoe and Washington counties.

 Scholarship recipients are selected by a committee comprised from the MCREA Operations Department.
 The committee’s decisions are based on a number of factors, including academics, school and community participation, work experiences, and a student statement of goals and aspirations.
 In addition to the application, candidates will be required to participate in an interview process prior to selection for the scholarship.
 The scholarship recipients are not required to work at Morgan County REA after graduating lineworker school.
 There are no age restrictions to apply for the Lineworker Scholarships.